Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Hurwitz--Radon Hurwitz-Radon numbers associated with classical pairs

-Applying these two inequalities, we give several inequalities that will be used in the next subsection (Corollaries~\ref{corollary:compare-restriction} and~\ref{cor:paraherm}).
+Applying these two inequalities, we give several inequalities (Corollaries~\ref{corollary:auxiliary-inequality} and~\ref{cor:paraherm}) that will be used in the next subsection.
 As a preparation, we note the following straightforward lemma. \begin{lemma} Let $\iota_{1},\iota_{2}$ be two faithful representations of $\mathfrak{g}$ satisfying Condition~\ref{condition:hurwitz-radon} for the same involution $\theta$.
 Then we have

 \end{lemma}

 As a corollary, we obtain the following: \begin{corollary} Let $\mathfrak{h}$ be a $\theta$-stable subalgebra of $\mathfrak{g}$, and $\iota_{\mathfrak{h}}$ a faithful representation of $\mathfrak{h}$.
 Assume that the restriction $\iota|_{\mathfrak{h}}$ decomposes as a direct sum of representations each of which is equivalent to $\iota_{\mathfrak{h}}\circ\tau$ for some automorphism $\tau$ of $\mathfrak{h}$.
 Then